Welcome to the official OKD 4 documentation, where you can learn about OKD and start exploring its features.

-Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, or bare metal does not have full access to the internet, you can mirror the OKD installation images and install a cluster in a restricted network.
+Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, IBM Z and LinuxONE with z/VM, IBM Z and LinuxONE with RHEL KVM, IBM Power Systems, or bare metal does not have full access to the internet, then mirror the OKD installation images and install a cluster in a restricted network.

 Install a private cluster: If your cluster does not require external internet access, you can install a private cluster on AWS, Azure, or GCP.
 Internet access is still required to access the cloud APIs and installation media.

-Check installation logs: Access installation logs to evaluate issues that occur during OKD Latest installation.
+Check installation logs: Access installation logs to evaluate issues that occur during OKD 4 installation.